Gonorrhea Home Test Kit

 How is gonorrhea treated?

-In recent years, many antibiotic-resistant strains have developed, which is why proper treatment under medical supervision is absolutely essential.
+Many antibiotic-resistant strains have emerged in recent years, making proper treatment under medical supervision absolutely essential.

-My initial consultation in particular was extremely friendly and approachable.
-I felt immediately at ease.Survey Monkey
+The initial consultation was extremely friendly and approachable.
+I felt comfortable right away.Survey Monkey